StefRuseva88/jenkins-job/README.md

 - Set up the environment.
 - Install dependencies.
 - Run tests for the "Student Registry" application on two different Node.js versions.

+## Jenkins Setup

+If using Jenkins for CI, follow these steps to integrate and run tests automatically:

+1. **Install Jenkins**: Download and install Jenkins from the [official Jenkins site](https://www.jenkins.io/).

+2. **Create a New Job**:
+   - Set up a new Pipeline or Freestyle project.
+   - Connect to the repository by setting up Git SCM in the job configuration.

+3. **Configure Build Steps**:
+   - Add build steps to install dependencies and run tests.
+   - Example build script:
+     ```sh
+     npm install
+     npm test
+     ```

+4. **Schedule Builds**:
+   - Use the "Build Triggers" section to set up automatic builds on repository changes or specific schedules.

+5. **Post-Build Actions**:
+   - Configure actions like reporting or notifications to integrate with GitHub or other tools.

+Using Jenkins along with GitHub Actions allows more flexibility in customizing the CI pipeline, especially for larger or distributed testing scenarios.

 ## Additional Notes:

 - This project serves as a demonstration of CI/CD concepts using a pre-existing application.